 Fledging time: 35-40 days

-Habitat and Distribution: Montagu’s Harrier has always been a scarce if widespread breeding bird in the UK, although numbers crashed.
+Montagu’s Harrier has always been a scarce if widespread breeding bird in the UK, although numbers crashed.
 By 1075 there was only one nest, but numbers have slowly recovered a little since then.
-It is now found in two areas, on the east coast around The Wash and north into Lincolnshire and south Yorkshire; and a second core area in central southern England.
-Birds can be found hunting over a range of open areas with low vegetation but most UK birds nest in farmland crops.
+It is now found in two areas, on the east coast around The Wash and north in Lincolnshire and south Yorkshire; and a second core area in central southern England.
+Birds can be found hunting over a range of open areas with low vegetation, but most UK bird's nest in farmland crops.